Home / Integration plugins / Niagara 4 SMS integration

 • Add access permissions in section Messages for: Send SMS

-• Add access permissions in section Modem for: Make a ring call, Make a TTS (for voice alerting)
+• Add access permissions in section Modem for: Make a ring call, Make a TTS, Make a TTS Advanced call (for voice alerting)

 • Save settings